 - D) make proposals to the Board of Directors, in the absence of the directly involved parties, for the remuneration of Non-Executive Directors, which must be commensurate with the commitment required from each of these, after taking into account any involvement in one or more of the Company's internal committees.
 Only a small portion of this remuneration can be linked to the Company's financial results.
-Non-Executive Directors may be the beneficiaries of share-based incentive plans only on the basis of a justified decision by the Shareholders' Meeting; - E) periodically evaluate the adequacy, overall consistency and actual application of the remuneration policy for Directors and Key Managers, using information provided by Executive Directors to evaluate actual application and to make general recommendations to the Board of Directors on this matter; - F) propose to the Board of Directors candidates for the office of director in the event of being co-opted, when it is necessary to replace Independent Directors: - G) express opinions to the Board of Directors regarding the Board's size and composition and make recommendations on the professional figures whose presence on the Board is considered appropriate; - H) make recommendations regarding the maximum number of positions as director or statutory auditor in other companies listed on regulated markets (including foreign markets), and in financial, banking, insurance or large companies, which can be considered compatible with the effective performance of the office of a director of the Company, also taking into account directors' participation on board committees; - I) express opinions in support of the Board of Directors' judgement concerning specific matters for which there is a prior, general authorisation to waive the non-compete provisions of Article 2390 Civil Code; - J) carry out preliminary work in relation to any plan that the Board of Directors might decide to adopt for the succession of the Executive Directors.
+Non-Executive Directors may be the beneficiaries of share-based incentive plans only on the basis of a justified decision by the Shareholders' Meeting; - E) periodically evaluate the adequacy, overall consistency and actual application of the remuneration policy for Directors and Key Managers, using information provided by Executive Directors to evaluate actual application and to make general recommendations to the Board of Directors on this matter; - F) propose to the Board of Directors candidates for the office of director in the event of being co-opted, when it is necessary to replace Independent Directors: - G) express opinions to the Board of Directors regarding the Board's size and composition and make recommendations on the professional figures whose presence on the Board is considered appropriate; - H) make recommendations regarding the maximum number of positions as director or statutory auditor in other companies listed on regulated markets (including foreign markets), and in financial, banking, insurance or large companies, which can be considered compatible with the effective performance of the office of a director of the Company, also taking into account directors' participation on board committees: - I) express opinions in support of the Board of Directors' judgement concerning specific matters for which there is a prior, general authorisation to waive the non-compete provisions of Article 2390 Civil Code; - J) carry out preliminary work in relation to any plan that the Board of Directors might decide to adopt for the succession of the Executive Directors: - K) in the event that the outgoing Board of Directors, in compliance with the legislative and statutory provisions in force, evaluates the submission of a slate of candidates for the renewal of the Board of Directors, participates in the preliminary activity, expresses opinions and makes proposals, to identify candidates from among which those who will comprise the slate submitted by the outgoing Board will be chosen;